SPEAK TO A GEEK

 Most people prefer the first approach.
 They want to get some solid advice from experts, but they already know they don’t need a phone with a built-in projector and cupholder.
 Your website needs to take a similar approach.

-You’re the expert with several products the customer wants; they just need to know which is right for them.
-Your website needs to have a call-to-action to turn casual browsers into purchasers, but you want to appear as a consultant.
+You're the property management expert with several products customers want; they just need to know which is right for them.
+Then, your website needs a call-to-action to turn casual browsers into purchasers, but you want to appear as a consultant.

-HubSpot’s automation tools can send emails to people that signed up for some of your content, putting them into categories for further follow-up.
+Additionally, HubSpot's automation tools can send emails to people who signed up for some of your content, putting them into categories for further follow-up.
 This can take the pressure off your sales team, reducing their time on cold calls and letting them spend more time with promising leads.

 Get our latest posts in your inbox